 The final set of questions in the SPIN selling methodology is the need-payoff questions.
 You won’t face difficulty in this phase if you have handled the previous set of questions smartly.
 In a common sales scenario, it is the seller who presents the benefits of their product to influence a buying decision.
 But SPIN selling flips the script where it is the buyer who explains the benefits instead of the seller.

 Need-payoff questions help the buyers in understanding what they will gain if they move forward with this solution.
-For instance, ask the buyers to visualize what all they could achieve if the problem weren’t blocking their path.
+For instance, ask the buyers to visualize what they could achieve if the problem weren’t blocking their path.
 This way they will be able to ponder over the value you are offering.
-You don’t need put in much efforts here, the need-payoff questions automatically lead the buyer to the culmination and give them reasons to invest in your solution.
+You don’t need to put in much effort here, the need-payoff questions automatically lead the buyer to the culmination and give them reasons to invest in your solution.

-Below are few examples of Need-payoff questions:
+Here are a few examples of Need-payoff questions:

 - How much time will you save if you automate the (x) process?

 - What would have been the results if you would have chosen (X) technique instead of (Y)?